sasankchava/dtp-group/_pages/whatwedo.md

 ## Scientific Mission Statement

-The Declarative Theoretical Physics group pursues broad interests in fundamental physics.
+The Amplitudes and Insights group pursues broad interests in fundamental physics.
 We build and leverage **theoretical data** towards discovering new frameworks for:

 * scattering amplitudes;
 * formal quantum field theory and string theory;